 Are the café and shop open?

-The shop, operated by museum staff, is open, however select stock may be limited or unavailable to browse.
+The museum café is open.
+The museum gift shop, operated by museum staff, is open, however select stock may be limited or unavailable to browse.

 For more information on the shop and the café, please visit here.

 Will the museum have any in-person programs or events at the building after reopening?